Chapter 15.25

 4. Advertising signs attached to a structure that is not a building;

-5. Portable signs, excluding authorized sandwich board signs;
+5. Portable signs, excluding authorized sandwich A-board freestanding signs;

 7. Mechanical signs or signs with moving parts;

-8. Banners with commercial messages.
-This shall include, but is not limited to, banners hanging on buildings, in windows, on fences, or suspended from poles or buildings;
+8. Banners which shall include, but are not limited to, banners hanging on buildings, in windows, on fences, or suspended from poles or buildings, unless specifically authorized by this chapter;

 9. Plastic or vinyl material signs;

-12. Off-site private signs, unless specifically authorized in this chapter; and
+12. Off-premises signs, unless specifically authorized in this chapter;

-13. Signs that do not comply with the provisions of this chapter.
+13. Signs that do not comply with the provisions of this chapter; and

 15.25.030 Definitions.